-In 1987, the Ecology Center took on operation of the Berkeley Farmers’ Market, and we now operate four weekly markets in the East Bay, bringing fresh, organic produce to city dwellers.
+In 1987, the Ecology Center took on operation of the Berkeley Farmers’ Market, and we now operate three weekly markets in the East Bay, bringing fresh, organic produce to city dwellers.
 Our Farmers’ Markets became the first in the country to ban methyl bromide, a severely toxic and ozone-depleting pesticide used most commonly on strawberries.
 We also banned the use and sale of GMO products from the markets and developed a reporting system to insure compliance.
 The Berkeley Farmers’ Market continues to promote organic agriculture, provide information on toxics and their alternatives, and reduce waste by promoting and enabling Zero Waste practices.

 In 1999, a Berkeley Health Report showed high rates of diet-related disease in low-income neighborhoods.
 The Ecology Centers’ food justice program, Farm Fresh Choice, was launched as a response.
 The program set up fruit-and-vegetable stands at after-school childcare centers, where families were already congregating.
 The program offers youth training, culturally appropriate nutrition education, and cooking demonstrations.
 The produce is purchased directly from regional, small-scale farmers who sell at our farmers’ markets.